ThatsMrDew/ProjectFour-GroupOne/README.md

 In this project, we worked with the **Heart Attack Risk Prediction Dataset** available on Kaggle:
 [Heart Attack Prediction Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset).

+We trained multiple machine learning models in Python, ensuring proper data preprocessing through cleaning, normalization, and standardization.
+The models were built using data retrieved from an SQLite database and were evaluated with the goal of achieving a classification accuracy of at least 75%.

 ## 📂 Project Structure
 ```plaintext